 All Youth Advisors and teaching volunteers are encouraged to attend Joseph Priestly District’s Basic Youth Advisor Training, and Advanced Advisor Trainings when they are appropriate and available.

-Volunteer teachers, youth advisors and Coming of Age Mentors will maintain regular contact with the during any year in which they are volunteering as youth advisors, mentors or teachers.
+Volunteer teachers, youth advisors and Coming of Age Mentors will maintain regular contact with the REY during any year in which they are volunteering as youth advisors, mentors or teachers.

 Teacher and Advisor Guidelines